Stefanos Theodoridis

 Stefanos Theodoridis (Στέφανος Θεοδωρίδης; born 1950) is a Greek former professional footballer who played as a defender in the 1970s.

 Club career

-Theodoridis started his career at the academies of AEK Athens and was promoted to the men's team in 1969 with the renewal of roster attempted by the then coach, Branko Stanković.
-He was a central defender unusual for the time, since he was good with the ball at his feet and had good positioning, resulting playing also as a right back.
-He was a key player in AEK's course to the semi-finals of the UEFA Cup in 1977.
-With AEK Theodoridis won 2 Greek Championships and a Greek Cup, including a domestic double in 1978.
+Theodoridis started his career at the academies of AEK Athens playing as a forward and was promoted to the senior team in 1969 with the renewal of roster attempted by the manager, Branko Stanković.
+The Yogoslav relocated the young footballer as a full-back, while he could also compete as a centre-back.
+He was a key player in the course of AEK to the semi-finals of the UEFA Cup in 1977.
+With AEK Theodoridis won two Greek Championships and one Greek Cup, including a domestic double in 1978.

-In the summer of 1978 he moved to Olympiacos, where he played for one season, before he closing his career at OFI in 1980.
+In the summer of 1978 he moved to Olympiacos, where he played for one season.
+Afterwards, Theodoridis signed for OFI, where he retired in 1980.

 International career

 Theodoridis was capped once by the Greece national football team in 1971.